Rent guarantee insurance – what is it and is it worth buying?

 What is rent guarantee insurance?

 Some landlords wrongly believe they are covered under a buildings policy but this type of insurance tends to only cover rent when the property is damaged by fire etc. So it is essential landlords purchase the right type of insurance for their needs and certainly rent guarantee insurance should be high on their list.
-You can get a rent guarantee insurance quote here*.

 What does rent guarantee insurance cover?

 Most insurance providers will cover rent arrears up to a pre-agreed limit for either 6 or 12 months and will normally cover legal expenses in the case of a dispute.
 Premiums start at around £50 per month which will provide cover of around £500 per month of rent for a 6 month policy.